trashpilled/nitl-fantasy-/README.md

-# NITL · Not Insider Trading League
+# Not Insider Trading League (NITL)

-A satirical fantasy-sports UI prototype where rostered "players" are US Senators and Representatives.
-Scoring is based on publicly disclosed stock trades, PAC contributions, and committee-jurisdiction multipliers.
-None of the data is real.
+A satirical fantasy-sports UI prototype where rostered "players" are US Senators and Representatives, and scoring is driven by publicly disclosed stock trades, PAC contributions, and committee-jurisdiction multipliers.
+The visual language borrows from ESPN Fantasy (dense tables, green primary, clean white surfaces) with vintage Topps baseball-card flourishes on the player profile hero.
+There is no backend — every data point lives in `/src/data` as typed mock data.
-None of the activity depicted is illegal — that's sort of the point.

-This is a clickable demo.
-There is no backend, no authentication, no real-time data, and no live league management.
-Everything you see is hardcoded mock data in `/src/data`.
+Satirical project.
+All disclosure data is illustrative and publicly available.
+No claims of illegality are made.

-## Run
+## Setup

 ```bash
 npm install
 npm run dev
 ```

-Open the local URL Vite prints (usually `http://localhost:5173`).
+Open the URL Vite prints (default `http://localhost:5173`).

 ## Build